tobydawson1/mars_rover_tech_test/README.md

 ```
 As a Nasa Engineer
 So I know where the rovers finish
-I would like the final coordinates of both rovers to be outputed
+I would like the final coordinates of both rovers to be outputted
 ```